pchiaran/BinarySearchTree/BST_advanced_programming_exam/README.md

 ./bst

-This will produce an output with all the tests on implemented functions.
+This will produce an output on screen with all the tests on implemented functions.
 The output should be self-explainatory of what is being tested and what should be the output.

 To recompile the code you need to first type